Good question, my friend. Very good question, indeed.

 Or, at least, once upon a time.

 Once upon a time there was a group of men — back then it was almost all men — who could see clearly and who were willing to take responsibility to do what needed doing.
 They were called Delta Green.
 However, while doing what needed to get done, they did it wrong.
 Hence, Delta Green no longer exists.
-Officially anyways.
+Officially, anyways.
+Not the way it did in the old days.

 We still see, and we still do what needs to get done, only today if we get caught doing what needs to get done, we’ll be doing time.
 Because no one in their right mind is ever going to believe what needs to get done.

 What needs to get done?
-For a start, books need to be burned, artifacts smashed into powder, men need to be silenced, and, ultimately, the future must never be allowed to become the present.
+For a start, books need to be burned, artifacts smashed into powder, and men need to be silenced.
+Most of all, the future must never be allowed to become the present.

-Delta Green wants you to pick up where I left off: doing what I’ve been doing for the last ten years.
+Delta Green — the real Delta Green, not the code-word patsies in the DoD — wants you to pick up where I left off, doing what I’ve been doing for the last ten years.
 I’ve falsified official reports.
 Lied under oath.
 Planted evidence.
 Stolen and destroyed evidence.
 Stolen and destroyed federal property.
 Run illegal wiretaps.
 Abused the power and authority of my office.
 Gone AWOL.
 Committed arson, burglary, grand larceny, aggravated assault, battery, and homicide.
 On three of those occasions it was cold-blooded murder.
 And all in the name of doing the jobs nobody else can or will.
+Of saving lives that nobody else can save.

 It ought to make me feel untouchable.
 Above the law.
 All it does is make my stomach churn and my head pound, and make me want that first drink so goddamn badly I think I’m going to crawl out of my skin.
 And the really scary thing is that once I’m taken off the FBI active-duty list, I’ll have even more time to devote to Delta Green ops.
 More opportunities to get pulled apart like a gingerbread man.
 More reasons to claw out my own eyes.
 More chances to collect a thousand more memories I don’t want to have.